 History of Racism in Oregon

-Racism against Black Americans in Oregon history:
+Racism in Oregon Black history:

 Timeline of Racism Against Black People in Oregon: